 The NEA Literature Fellowships program offers $25,000 grants in prose (fiction and creative nonfiction) and poetry to published creative writers that enable recipients to set aside time for writing, research, travel, and general career advancement.
 The program operates on a two-year cycle with fellowships in prose and poetry available in alternating years.
 Only citizens or permanent residents of the United States are eligible to apply.
 Candidates must meet the fellowship’s publication requirements.

-Artists’ Fellowships are $7,000 cash awards made to individual originating artists living and working in the state of New York for unrestricted use.
+Artists’ Fellowships are $8,000 cash awards made to individual originating artists living and working in the state of New York for unrestricted use.
 Grants are awarded in 15 artistic disciplines, with applications accepted in five categories each year.
-To be eligible for a NYFA Fellowship, applicants must be a resident of New York State for at least two years prior to the application deadline and cannot be enrolled in a degree program of any kind.
+To be eligible for an NYFA Fellowship, applicants must be a resident of New York State for at least two years prior to the application deadline and cannot be enrolled in a degree program of any kind.

-Five Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowships in the amount of $25,800 each will be awarded to young poets in the U.S. through a national competition sponsored by the Poetry Foundation, publisher of Poetry magazine.
+Five Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowships in the amount of $27,000 each will be awarded to young poets in the U.S. through a national competition sponsored by the Poetry Foundation, publisher of Poetry magazine.
 Established in 1989 by the Indianapolis philanthropist Ruth Lilly, the fellowships are intended to encourage the further study and writing of poetry.
 Applicants must be U.S. citizens between 21 – 31 years of age at the time of application.

 Sesame Street Writers’ Room is a brand new fellowship opportunity from the creators of Sesame Street seeking fresh new writing talent from underrepresented racial backgrounds.
 In the intensive six-week program to be held at Sesame Workshop’s New York City office, participants will meet weekly with industry writers, producers, agents, and executives, and are expected to complete at least one script.
 The two participants whose scripts show the most promise will be offered creative development deals and mentored by Sesame Workshop executives.
 “Sesame Street Writers’ Room” is open to writers 21 and older.

 The Steinbeck Fellowship Program is a one-year fellowship for emerging writers of any age and background to pursue a significant writing project while in residence at SJSU.
-The fellowship provides a stipend of $10,000, the opportunity to interact with other writers, faculty and graduate students, and share work in progress by giving a public reading once each semester during the fellowship.
+The fellowship provides a stipend of $15,000, the opportunity to interact with other writers, faculty, and graduate students, and share work in progress by giving a public reading once each semester during the fellowship.
 Residency in the San José, CA area is required.
 The fellowship is for creative writers, including fiction, drama, creative nonfiction, and biography.
 Applications in poetry will not be accepted.

-© Victoria Johnson 2019, all rights reserved.
+© ProFellow LLC 2019-2023, all rights reserved.